hrydgard/ppsspp-site/docs/reference/custom-drivers.md

 PPSSPP 1.17 will gain support for this.

+## What's it useful for?

-Note that generally, this feature is not as beneficial as it is for say Dolphin or Yuzu since PPSSPP intentionally uses quite a minimal GPU feature set, but it can still be worth experimenting with to get the best performance out of your device.
+Note that generally, this feature is not as beneficial as it is for say Dolphin or Yuzu since PPSSPP intentionally uses quite a minimal GPU feature set, but it can still be interesting to experiment with to get the best performance out of your device.

 Note that this feature is not available for phones with ARM (Mali) or PowerVR GPUs.
 You can check what GPU you have by going to `Settings/Tools/System Information` within PPSSPP.